 WE STILL MISS HIM.
-Paul Bowles is perhaps best known for his 1949 novel The Sheltering Sky, about a pampered but alienated American couple traveling through Algeria after World War II in search of the bond for each other they’ve lost, and ultimately falling further into existential dread amid the desolation of the Sahara desert.
+With his charm and wit, his dashing image and glamorous international lifestyle, the author Paul Bowles was as intriguing as his work.
+He is perhaps best known for his 1949 novel The Sheltering Sky, about a pampered but alienated American couple traveling through Algeria after World War II in search of the bond for each other they’ve lost, and ultimately falling further into existential dread amid the desolation of the Sahara desert.
 But Bowles also wrote three other novels—Let It Come Down (1952), The Spider’s House (1955), and Up Above the World (1966)—in addition to volumes of short stories and travel writing.
 Before turning to prose he was a composer of avant-garde music.
-His fans were as intrigued by Bowles himself as they were by his work.

 In spring of 1997, about two and a half years before he died in 1999, I spent an hour talking with Bowles in his Tangier, Morocco apartment.
 The building where he lived in the ville nouvelle (the comparatively new section of town, outside the walls of the medina, or ville ancienne) was gray and nondescript.
 A little elevator with Arabic graffiti carved into its red paint rose to the third floor and then opened to an outdoor hallway.
 A small steel plate on the apartment door was engraved with the name “Bowles.”

 A misunderstanding occurred almost immediately.
-Was Paul playing his games?
+Was Paul Bowles

 Just inside the entrance, the valises of his storied world travels were stacked in the hallway.
 From the dimly lit corridor I saw dishes soaking in the kitchen sink.
 I waited in the living room while the servant went into Paul’s bedroom.
 The living room was small, dark and dusty, its furniture and walls in Moroccan earth tones.
 Along one wall stood a bookcase filled with his titles in several languages.
 The manservant returned and said I could go in.

 Inside the tiny cluttered bedroom, Bowles sat in bed wearing a robe, propped up by pillows.
-The room was a mess—nearly every inch of floor covered with books, photographs, letters, postcards, boxes of crackers, videotapes such as Taxi Driver, and Blade Runner: The Director’s Cut.
+The room was a mess—nearly every inch of floor covered with books, photographs, letters, postcards, boxes of crackers, and videotapes such as Taxi Driver and Blade Runner: The Director’s Cut.

 Bowles was eighty-six years old and looked thin and frail.
 But he still had the same head of wavy gray hair.
-I said hello, walked over and shook his hand, pleased to note the firmness of his grasp.
+I said hello and walked over to shake his hand, pleased to note the firmness of his grasp.

 Tangier, Morocco (photo by Greg Beaubien)

-Almost immediately a small misunderstanding occurred: When I said I was in Tangier reporting articles on the El Minzah hotel and the Moroccan food served in its restaurant for the Los Angeles Times, Bowles looked confused and said he knew nothing about those things.
-Apparently he thought I wanted to ask him questions for the articles—or at least he acted that way.
+Almost immediately a small misunderstanding occurred: When I said I was in Tangier for the Los Angeles Times, reporting articles on the El Minzah hotel and the Moroccan food served in its restaurant, Bowles looked confused and said he knew nothing about those things.
+Apparently he thought I wanted to ask him questions for my articles—or at least he acted that way.
 It might have been one of his games.
 But I was eager to clear up the misunderstanding: “No, no,” I said, “I’m in Tangier to report those articles, but I came to see you just to say hello.
 If I was going to interview you about anything, it would be about you.”
 The truth was that I had finagled the assignments in Tangier so I could meet him.